35-Year-Old Shortstop – Philadelphia Phillies

 Jimmy Rollins Contract Information:

 Agreed to a three-year, $33 million contract with the Phillies in December of 2011.
-The Phillies hold a club option for 2015 at $8 million.
+The deal includes a vesting option of $11 million for 2015.
+The Phillies also hold a club option for 2015 at $8 million should the vesting option not trigger.
 If the club does not exercise its option, it becomes a $5 million player option.

 To instantly reveal our fantasy analysis of every player – including Jimmy Rollins – simply subscribe now.